mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

    now the event-mode workspace could be used as an event workspace, but the momentum transfer conversion (the next step) requires a histogram-mode workspace.
-10. The final step, the conversion to momentum transfer units, either uses :ref:`Q1D <algm-Q1D>` or :ref:`Qxy <algm-Qxy>` depending on what the setting of the reduction dimensionality is.
+10. The final step, the conversion to momentum transfer units, either uses :ref:`Q1D <algm-Q1D>` or :ref:`Qxy <algm-Qxy>` depending on the setting of the reduction dimensionality.
 This step uses the data workspace as well as all of the adjustment workspaces which have been provided earlier on.
 The resulting *OutputWorkspace* and the *SumOfCounts* as well as *SumOfNormFactors* counts are provided as outputs.

-.. rubric:: Footnotes

 .. categories:: Development